Top 12 Animal Care Technician Skills to Put on Your Resume

 How to Improve Laboratory Procedures Skills

-5. Welfare Checks: Adhere to strict animal welfare checks to ensure ethical treatment.
-The Animal Welfare Act and Guide for the Care and Use of Laboratory Animals outline standards.
+5. Prioritize welfare: Follow the Animal Welfare Act and the Guide for the Care and Use of Laboratory Animals.

 How to Display Laboratory Procedures Skills on Your Resume